aprilandjan/find-lerna-packages/README.md

 # find-lerna-packages

-A utility module to help find lerna packages in lerna project.
+An utility module to help find lerna packages in lerna project.